Best Solar Panel Cleaning Products in Australia (2025 Review)

 Walk into any professional solar cleaning truck and you’ll see a fairly consistent set of tools — soft-bristle brushes, water-fed poles, a filtration system, and nothing with chemicals.
 The equipment matters more than most homeowners realise.

 Use the wrong brush and you’ll microscratch the anti-reflective glass coating — invisible to the eye but measurable in efficiency loss.
 Use tap water and you’ll leave mineral deposits that gradually reduce output.
-This guide covers what works, what to avoid, and where to buy it in Australia.
+This guide covers the best solar panel cleaning products available in Australia, what works, what to avoid, and where to buy it.

-For a capable home setup, you need five things:
+For a capable home setup, you need five core solar panel cleaning products:

 Everything else is marketing.